 Island, H.D., (June, 2013).
 “Freezing Swimmers.”
 The Boulevard, 8

-Island, H. D., Fisher, H. E., Rich, J., Zava, D., & Brown, L. (In Preparation).
+Island, H. D., Fisher, H. E., Rich, J., Zava, D., & Brown, L. (In Review).
 Concurrent Validity of the Fisher Temperament Inventory (FTI) and the NEO Five Factor Inventory.
-Personality and Individual Differences.
+Frontiers of Psychology.

 Fisher, H. E., Rich, J., Island, H. D., Marchalik, D. (2010).
 The second to fourth digit ratio: A measure of two hormonally based

 temperament dimensions.
 Personality and Individual Differences, 49 (7), 773-777.

 Island, H. D. (2010).
 Game Theory in Psychology.
 IN: An Encyclopedia of Research Methods in Psychology.
 Neil Salkind, Sage Publication.